seL4/microkit/docs/manual.md

 Although a protection domain is somewhat analogous to a process, it has a considerably different program structure and life-cycle.
 A process on a typical operating system will have a `main` function which is invoked by the system when the process is created.
 When the `main` function returns the process is destroyed.

-By comparison a protection domain has three entry points: `init`, `notify` and, optionally, `protected`.
+By comparison a protection domain has up to four entry points:
+* `init`, `notify` which are required.
+* `protected`, `fault` which are optional.

 When an Microkit system is booted, all PDs in the system execute the `init` entry point.

 The `notified` entry point will be invoked whenever the protection domain receives a *notification* on a *channel*.
 The `protected` entry point is invoked when a PD's *protected procedure* is called by another PD.
 A PD does not have to provide a protected procedure, therefore the `protected` entry point is optional.

+The `fault` entry point is invoked when a PD that is a child of another PD causes a fault.
+A PD does not have to have child PDs, therefore the `fault` entry point is optional.

 These entry points are described in more detail in subsequent sections.

 **Note:** The processing of `init` entry points is **not** synchronised across protection domains.
 Specifically, it is possible for a high priority PD's `notified` or `protected` entry point to be called prior to the completion of a low priority PD's `init` entry point.